Telemarketing scammer at Crimes of Persuasion

 An agent who sold insurance for the Sons of Norway to its members fabricated a letter purporting to be from the Sons of Norway to its staff.

-The letter offered staff members, but not their clients, an opportunity to partake in a tax-advantaged, high-yield, secure investment.
 He then showed this fake letter to his insurance clients, told them it did not seem fair to deprive them of this opportunity, and offered to help them get into it.

 His scheme was that his clients would borrow against their insurance and give him their money in exchange for his "personal" high-interest promissory note.
-He would supposedly invest the money in the staff opportunity and pass the "returns" back to his clients.
-What he was really doing was taking his clients' money, and paying off the earlier investors with the later investors' money.

 Because the fake letter made it look as though the Sons of Norway sought to limit the non-existent investment to staff, he advised his clients to keep his pass-through scheme and their participation secret.

-He managed to steal about $8.8 million this way, and paid back about $2.3 million to the more fortunate "investors."
 He used the profits to pay off his gambling debts and to build a $1.6 million, 6700 square foot house with full gymnasium, swimming pool and tennis court.

 The Price of Diligence